Lali Espósito: Public image

-In March 2014, the 23-year-old Espósito was ranked third sexiest Argentine woman in a survey reported by Radio Continental.
+In March 2014, 23-year-old Espósito was ranked third sexiest Argentine woman in a survey reported by Radio Continental.
 That same year, she was ranked the 27th-most influential Spanish-speaking celebrity on Twitter.

 Personal life

 Espósito's nickname and stage name, Lali, was originated by her eldest brother who mispronounced the short form of her name "Mari" as "Lali".
 She attended primary school and high school at the Colegio San Vicente De Paul in Parque Patricios.